Honduras wants 'mini-Marshall plan' for U.S. aid on migrants

 A local U.N. official who also spoke at the conference in Honduras said that U.N.
 Secretary-General Ban Ki-moon is “deeply concerned” about the child migrants.
 He urged the governments involved “to urgently protect the human rights of migrant children.”

-Additonal reporting by Gabriel Stargardter; Editing by Leslie Adler and Lisa Shumaker
+Additonal reporting by Gabriel Stargardter and Christine Murray; Editing by Leslie Adler and Lisa Shumaker